 - Development of a Terms of Reference, which included:

 - audit scope and objectives;

 - date and location of audit;

 - members of audit team;

 - list of people to be audited; and

-- list of reference documents and audit criteria;
+- list of reference documents and audit criteria.

-- A project inception meeting was held on 25 September 2023 to confirm details of the Terms of Reference, site inspection logistics and request for documentation required prior to the site inspection component of the audit;
+- A project inception meeting was held on 25 September 2023 to confirm details of the Terms of Reference, site inspection logistics and request for documentation required prior to the site inspection component of the audit.

 - An opening meeting was held on 25 October 2023 to confirm the audit objectives and scope of the audit.
-Attendees included:
+It should be noted that the opening and closing meetings were not attended by the Technical Reviewer or Specialists as their role for the IEA was to provide subject matter advice to the auditors during the desktop audit if required.
+Attendees of the opening meeting were:

 - Andrew Lewis (ERM Lead Auditor);

-- Lucas Wilson (ERM Support Auditor)
+- Lucas Wilson (ERM Support Auditor);

-- Scott Ellerton (Environment & Development Manager); and
+- o Scott Ellerton (Environment & Development Manager); and

 - Kristen McMahon (Environment Advisor).